 “Don’t you want to look around?”

 Roger panned his head from floor to ceiling and then from wall to wall.
 “Done,” he said, and Elaine laughed again.
 Roger certainly has a way with women, thought Eve uneasily for about the hundredth time since they’d wed.
 One-hundred-and-first if you counted the Justice of the Peace in Rapid City, who must have been seventy-five at least, but whom Roger charmed just the same.
-And since even before they’d wed, now that she thought it through, in fact since they’d first met on the train.
+And since even before they’d wed, now that she thought about it, in fact since they’d first met on the train.
 “Seven parking tickets,” he’d lied to her after she diverted the police from their pursuit of him.
 The card, the lovable card.

 Once outside, with the doorman attempting to a hail a cab, Roger took Eve’s hand.